Antoine Choueiri

-Antoine Choueiri (August 3, 1939 – March 9, 2010) was a billionaire Lebanese media executive.
+Antoine Choueiri (Arabic: أنطوان الشويري)(August 3, 1939 – March 9, 2010) was a billionaire Lebanese media executive.
 He was the founder of Choueiri Group, the Middle East's largest media broker.

 Life

 Choueiri was born in Beirut in 1939 to a Maronite Christian family from Bsharri.
-He married his wife Rose Salameh in 1961, who gave birth to two children.
+He married Rose Salameh in 1961, who gave birth to two children, Pierre and Lena.

 Choueiri died on March 9, 2010, of health complications.
 He is buried in his ancestral home of Bsharri.
 In his honor one of Bsharri's main streets will be named "Antoine Choueiri" in homage to him and his achievements.